-Soft contact lenses are made of soft, flexible plastic that allows oxygen to pass through to the eyes.
-There are many options with soft lenses including: daily wear, extended wear (which can be left in the eye for up to a week) and continuous wear (can be left in the eye for up to a month.)
+Soft contact lenses are made of more flexible plastic that allows oxygen to pass.
 They can be disposed of on a daily, bi-weekly, monthly, quarterly or even yearly basis depending on what your doctor thinks is best for your eyes.
-Most new lenses are made from silicone hydrogel materials that allow significantly more oxygen to reach the cornea than conventional soft lenses do for greater wearing comfort.

 • Very short adaptation period